yagnadeepxo/challenge/full-stack-challenge/README.md

    - Implement services to fetch data from external APIs (e.g., CoinGecko) and blockchain.
    - Use the router-controller-service pattern, grouped by resource.
 4. **Database:**
-   - Implement a Token model and seed it with the initial data avaiable in `/public/data/tokens.json`
+   - Implement a Token model and seed it with the initial data available in `/public/data/tokens.json`
    - Implement a logger model that records every api call done througout the web app.
 5. **Deployment:**
    - Provide working deployed link (Vercel for frontend, vercel for backend and any free service for db).